Carbon CreditsParis Olympics: Are they Using Carbon Credits to Slash their Carbon Footprint?

 Making a Robust Carbon Budget to Mitigate CO2 Emissions

 The Tokyo Olympics used 4.38 MMTs of CO2 equivalents through Japanese emissions trading programs.
-As said before, this time Paris Olympics intends to halve its carbon emissions across scope 1, 2, and 3 categories, setting a benchmark against all the events occurred to date.
+As said before, this time the Paris Olympics intends to halve its carbon emissions across the scope 1, 2, and 3 categories, setting a benchmark against all the events occurred to date.
 The organizers have installed renewable energy instead of diesel generators.

-S&P Global has reported that they have already secured 1,472,550 metric tons of CO2 credits from 13 projects.
+As per credible media reports, they have already secured 1,472,550 metric tons of CO2 credits from 13 projects.
 These initiatives, mainly in Africa, focus on cookstoves, solar power, mangrove restoration, forestry, and clean water.
 Additionally, four forestry projects in France and nine other projects endorsed by Gold Standard and Verra’s Verified Carbon Standard contribute to this effort.

 Their comprehensive carbon budget will cover energy, transport, catering, and procurement.
 Advanced tools will estimate, track, and manage the carbon footprint at every stage.
 With this initiative, they expect to keep energy emissions below 5% of the total carbon budget.